tbebekis/AspNetCore-9x-Mvc-Template/MvcApp/Docs/Configuration.md

 }
 ```

-The [IOptionsSnapshot](https://learn.microsoft.com/en-us/aspnet/core/fundamentals/configuration/options#use-ioptionssnapshot-to-read-updated-data) is used here in order to read changes in the `appsettings.json` file **after** the application is started.
+The [IOptionsSnapshot](https://learn.microsoft.com/en-us/aspnet/core/fundamentals/configuration/options#use-ioptionssnapshot-to-read-updated-data) is used here in order to read changes in the `appsettings.json` file **after** the application is started and maybe the file is already altered.

 `IOptionsSnapshot` is a **scoped** service.
 It provides a snapshot of the configuration source, i.e. the options file, at the time its instance is constructed.